Electronic Snooping & Divorce in IL

 When thinking about “eavesdropping”, most people tend to conjure up images of a shady figure who hacks into a phone line, secretly listening to a private conversation.
 Yet, in Illinois, eavesdropping, and its cousin, electronic snooping, can mean a lot more than that.
 For anyone who is currently going through a divorce, it is important to understand when “electronic snooping” crosses the line and becomes a legal violation.

-At SAM LAW OFFICE LLC, our dedicated Illinois divorce lawyers have experience handling extremely complex, contentious divorce case.
+At SAM LAW OFFICE LLC, our dedicated Illinois divorce lawyers have experience handling extremely complex, contentious divorce cases.
 We have a full understanding of the state and federal laws that govern alleged electronic snooping and surveillance.
 If you have any questions about electronic snooping and your divorce, please do not hesitate to call our Rolling Meadows office today to set up your confidential initial consultation.